goodbyekansas/opensource-template/CONTRIBUTING.md

-# Goodbye Kansas Contributor Guidelines
+# Goodbye Kansas Studios AB Contributor Guidelines

 If you have ideas for collaboration, improvements or other feedback, email us at opensource@goodbyekansas.com